AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 |deployment_dual_dx_aa|

-This `Active/Active deployment model <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html#redundant-dx-deployment-active-active>`_ is highly recommended.
-Not only two CloudN appliances but also underlay bandwidth could be fully utilized.
+The `Active/Active deployment model <https://docs.aviatrix.com/HowTos/CloudN_insane_mode.html#redundant-dx-deployment-active-active>`_ is recommended.
+In this deployment model, both CloudN appliances forward traffic and the underlying network links are fully utilized.

 .. important::

 	Aviatrix topology requirements:

-		- attach two CloudN appliances to Aviatrix Transit by following the above workflows
+		- Attach two CloudN appliances to Aviatrix Transit by following the above workflows.

-		- enable `BGP ECMP function <https://docs.aviatrix.com/HowTos/transit_advanced.html#bgp-ecmp>`_ on Aviatrix Transit
+		- Enable `BGP ECMP function <https://docs.aviatrix.com/HowTos/transit_advanced.html#bgp-ecmp>`_ on Aviatrix Transit.

 	On-prem topology requirements:

-		- firewall should either be placed somewhere behind the LAN routers or be able to handle asymmetric routing.
+		- If firewalls are deployed, make sure there is no asymmetric routing issues or the firewalls are capable of handling asymmetric routing issues.

-		- LAN routers should advertise same AS path length to both CloudN appliances and enable ECMP feature
+		- LAN routers should advertise the same AS path length to both CloudN appliances and enable ECMP feature on the Controller.

 Active/Standby
 --------------